 If you have any concerns regarding street or right-of-way maintenance, such as pot holes, street flooding, street signage or streetlight outages, please report the problem to the Public Works Department at (630) 736-3850, or complete an Action Request on-line.

-Street that are to be reconstructed during the 2013 program year:
+Streets that are to be repaired during the 2016 program year:

 If it becomes necessary to replace your sewer service, a permit is required.
 Permits are issued by the Community Development Department or a Building Permit application is available online.

 Never pour oil or grease down a drain.
 Oil and grease harden in the system.
 This results in blockages, which can cause sewer backups.
 It also creates problems for the proper maintenance of the sewer system overall.

 Scheduled Hydrant Flushing